klarkc/gw2api/README.md

 filesystem caching mechanism, writing the JSON response to local files, to save bandwidth and both, yours as well ArenaNet's resources.
 Please use caching (especially while developing).
-Read the phpdoc comments to learn about the cache's requirements
+Read the phpdoc comments to learn about the cache's requirements.

 Disclaimer
 ----------
 I am a former Guild Wars 2 player, playing very rarely now.
 But I love the open web and especially open APIs.
-I just put together this simple libraries to help some other developers get into more serious API development.
-I am not sure whether I find the time to take this client to next levels, but I will keep you informed in this github project.
+I just put together these simple libraries to help other developers get into more serious API development.
+I am not sure whether I'll find the time to take this project to next levels, but I will keep you informed here.
 Feel free to fork this library and make it your own.
 In fact, it's all ArenaNet's work and we can have fun thanks to them!

 **However, here's the official API terms of use:**
 These API's are wholly owned by ArenaNet, LLC ("ArenaNet").
 Any use of the API's